Restorative Dental Care

 Root Canal Therapy

-Dr. Nelson believes in saving natural teeth whenever possible, but there are times when a tooth has become infected and needs to be treated.
+Dr. Nelson strives to save natural teeth whenever possible, but sometimes an infected tooth requires treatment.
 Infection in a tooth can have a variety of causes, including repeated dental work, deep decay, or a crack in the tooth.
-A tooth that has been injured may also sustain pulp damage even when there are no visible signs on the outside of the tooth.
+An injured tooth may sustain pulp damage, even if there are no visible signs on the outside.
 Without treatment, pulp infection can result in pain or lead to a painful abscess.

 Root canal therapy, also known as endodontics, removes infected pulp from the center of a tooth so that the infection is unable to spread to other teeth in the mouth.
-The empty tooth is then filled with medicated filling material and a crown is placed as needed.
+We fill the empty tooth with medicated material and place a crown as needed.

 Root canal therapy in Vancouver involves one or two office visits for Dr. Nelson to complete.
 Afterwards, it is essential that you return to have a crown or other restoration placed over the tooth to strengthen and protect it.
-For the first few days after treatment, your tooth may feel sensitive, but any pain can be relieved with over-the-counter or prescription medications.
+You may experience sensitivity in your tooth for the first few days after treatment, but over-the-counter or prescription medications can relieve any pain.

 Dental Crowns